scottsauber/notes/interview-questions/README.md

 Questions I like besides the "what SOLID principles have you memorized" type of questions.
 In general, I care about two things _**attitude**_ and _**aptitude**_.
 Are you a positive influence on the team?
 Are you capable of learning?
 If you have those two things, I want you on my team.

+### Problem Solving in the dark

+- Talk to me about a time when you had to develop a solution without data in front of you to point you to the right solution.
+How did you come to that solution and what led you to thinking it was correct?

 ### Asking about creating a brand new application:

 - What stack are you using?